JazzzGagan/MyContacts-Backend/README.md

 # MyContacts-Backend
-A backend API built using Node.js, Express, and MongoDB, providing full CRUD functionality for managing contacts.
-Users can create, read, update, and delete contact information with a structured and efficient database design.
+A Node.js, Express, and MongoDB backend API with CRUD functionality for managing contacts.